Eastbourne – All Souls, Susans Road

 The exterior is dominated by a tall campanile, almost free-standing, with vertical bands and a low pitched top.
 The west front of the church has a large wheel window and at the other end is a shallow apse with a dwarf gallery outside beyond a chancel area.

 The open, impressive interior has carving by Farmer and Brindley (B 43 ibid), including big Byzantine capitals on the seven-bay arcades, the heads of which have voussoirs of alternating colours.
 Like the early basilicas on which it is modelled, all except the apse is roofed by heavy, unadorned trusses; the apse is painted blue and gold.
 In keeping with the church’s evangelical tradition these comprise texts rather than anything more pictorial and either side of the apse tablets bearing the Creed, Commandments etc are incorporated as part of the original design.
 This work, designed by Strong, was nearing completion in 1885 (B 47 p51).
-The tiled floors were supplied by W B Simpson and Son. and so was the verse from the Book of Wisdom in the Apocrypha on the west wall, a rare instance of such a text.
-The east end has lost much of its original appearance because of later repairs, but originally there was a low stone and marble wall across it.
+The tiled floors were supplied by W B Simpson and Son. and so was the verse from the Book of Wisdom in the Apocrypha on the west wall, a rare instance of a text in a church taken from this source.
+The east end has lost much of its original appearance because of later alterations, but originally there was a low stone and marble wall across it.

-(image) (image) The church was damaged in 1941, particularly at the south east corner, but re-opened in 1946 (Brown).
+The church was bombed in 1941, damaging particularly the south east corner, but re-opened in 1946 (Brown).
 The architect of the repair work is not known, but C H Murray and R W Pite of the firm Murray, Delves, Atkins and Pite undertook further repairs in 1963 (ICBS), which were in turn taken over and completed in 1965 by J D Clarke and Partners.
 The main work was stabilising the chancel floor which was subsiding despite the deep foundations.
 The same practice has carried out more recent work to the tower and apse (their website).

 1. (In apse and west roundel) Heaton, Butler and Bayne, c1898 (www.stainedglassrecords.org retrieved 11/2/2013).
 Much was destroyed in 1940-41, particularly on the southern side of the apse.
 After the war this appears to have been replaced by copies of the original glass in the 1950s, though made by a different company as Heaton’s had gone out of business.
 Unfortunately, the replacement work does not match the quality of the old.